by Joann Wilson and Albert Kollar

 How long did Bayet live?

 The Mysterious Mr. Ernest Bayet died in 1935 at the age of 76.
 What was his life like after the sale?
-We are preparing our first research paper about the history of the Bayet collection for the Annals of the Carnegie Museum.
-Stay tuned as we dig further into his life story.
+To learn more about Bayet and how his fossils arrived in Pittsburgh, check out Annals of Carnegie Museum’s new publication, “Unraveling the 120 Year Mystery of Ernest Bayet and His Fossil Collection at Carnegie Museum”.

 We are continually grateful to volunteer and Netherlands resident Lucien Schoenmakers for ongoing efforts to translate archival Bayet documents.
 Joann Wilson is an Interpreter in the Education Department at Carnegie Museum of Natural History.
 Albert Kollar is Collections Manager for the Section of Invertebrate Paleontology.
 Museum employees are encouraged to blog about their unique experiences and knowledge gained from working at the museum.